✓ All listings verified against Montenegro's official cadastreSee how verification works

 Montenegro Property for Sale

 Looking for property for sale in Montenegro?
 You're in the right place.
-MontenegroHousing lists verified Montenegro real estate for sale across every coastal town and the capital β€” apartments, houses, villas and land.
-Whether you want to buy property in Montenegro for retirement, rental income, or as a holiday base, every listing on this hub is checked against the official cadastre and matched with the responsible agent.
+MontenegroHousing lists verified Montenegro real estate for sale across every coastal town and the capital — apartments, houses, villas and land.
+Whether you want to buy property in Montenegro for retirement, rental income, or as a holiday base, each listing is checked against the official cadastre before publication and matched with the responsible agent.

 Montenegro is one of the most accessible European property markets for foreign buyers.
-The euro is the official currency, transfer tax is just 3%, foreigners can buy freehold on the same legal basis as locals, and a property purchase qualifies the buyer for a temporary residency permit.
+The euro is the official currency, transfer tax starts at 3% (progressive 3–6%), foreigners can buy freehold on the same legal basis as locals, and property purchases of €150,000+ (tax-assessed value) qualify for a temporary residency permit for non-EU buyers (January 2026 Law on Foreigners).
 The combination of low closing costs, EU candidacy and a still-affordable coast makes Montenegro homes for sale unusually attractive compared with Croatia, Italy or Greece.

 Porto Montenegro Marina Apartment